-Music plays an important role in the College Curriculum as a Core subject at Year 7 and 8 and in the elective program at Years 9 and 10.
+Music plays an important role in the College Curriculum as a Core subject in Year 7 and 8 and in the elective program at Years 9 and 10.
 It continues through theoretical and practical studies as Music Performance within the Victorian Certificate of Education (VCE).

-Instrumental Music Program @ Emmaus:
+Instrumental Music Program at Emmaus

-Individual or Group music tuition is available across a wide range of instruments from Years 7 to 12 with students enrolling for A SEMESTER at a time.
+Individual or Group music tuition is available across a wide range of instruments from Years 7 to 12, with students enrolling for A SEMESTER at a time.
 Instrumental music tuition lessons are normally held during the school day, with lessons being timetabled on a rotational basis over each Semester.

-A formal agreement is drawn up at the commencement of the year ensuring a continuity of a student's instrument tuition over the Semester and outlining the specific conditions applying to such tuition.
-Parents should note that group tuition is possible with most, but not all of the instruments.
+A formal agreement is drawn up at the commencement of the year, ensuring a continuity of a student's instrument tuition over the Semester and outlining the specific conditions applying to such tuition.
+Parents/Guardians should note that group tuition is possible with most, but not all of the instruments.

-The costs involved in the Instrumental music program for 2021 are:
+The costs involved in the Instrumental music program for 2022 are:

-1 Semester Tuition - Individual 30 Mins \$663.00 (Solo student) 1 Semester Tuition - Individual 45 Mins \$986.00 (Solo student) 1 Semester Tuition - Group \$442.00 (2-3 students) Instrument Hire, per Semester \$120.00 (if applicable)
+- 1 Semester Tuition Group \$459.00 (2-3 students) - 1 Semester Tuition Individual 30 Mins \$680.00 (Solo student) - 1 Semester Tuition Individual 45 Mins \$102.00 (Solo student) - 1 Semester Tuition Individual 1 Hour \$1360.00 (Solo student) - Instrument Hire, per Semester \$120.00 (if applicable)

-Music Workshops and Masterclasses:
+Music Workshops and Masterclasses